Divergent patterns of cognitive decline in preclinical Alzheimer’s disease: implications for secondary prevention trials

 Introduction

-Elevated levels of brain amyloid in cognitively unimpaired older adults are associated with subsequent cognitive decline and increased risk of clinical progression.1–5 The Anti-Amyloid Treatment in Asymptomatic Alzheimer’s Disease (A4) Study, a randomized trial of solanezumab in cognitively normal individuals with elevated amyloid PET, demonstrated group-level decline on a cognitive composite but no treatment benefit.2 Follow-up analyses from A4 and its companion observational study of amyloid-negative individuals, the Longitudinal Evaluation of Amyloid Risk and Neurodegeneration (LEARN), further confirmed that higher baseline amyloid PET and plasma phosphorylated tau (P‐tau217) levels are associated with faster cognitive decline and increased functional progression.5
+Elevated levels of brain amyloid in cognitively unimpaired older adults are associated with subsequent cognitive decline and increased risk of clinical progression.1–5 The Anti-Amyloid Treatment in Asymptomatic Alzheimer’s Disease (A4) Study, a randomized trial of solanezumab in cognitively unimpaired individuals with elevated amyloid PET, demonstrated group-level decline on a cognitive composite but no treatment benefit.2 Follow-up analyses from A4 and its companion observational study of amyloid-negative individuals, the Longitudinal Evaluation of Amyloid Risk and Neurodegeneration (LEARN), further confirmed that higher baseline amyloid PET and plasma phosphorylated tau (P‐tau217) levels are associated with faster cognitive decline and increased functional progression.5

-Despite these consistent group-level associations, cognitive trajectories among amyloid-positive individuals remain highly variable.
+Despite these consistent group-level associations, cognitive trajectories among amyloid-positive cognitively unimpaired individuals remain highly variable.
 Conventional longitudinal models assume that individual cognitive trajectories are randomly scattered about a single mean trend for given covariate values, potentially obscuring meaningful heterogeneity.
 To better characterize this heterogeneity, we applied a Latent Class Mixed-Effects Model (LCMM)6 to A4 and LEARN data.
 This approach identifies unobserved subgroups of participants with distinct longitudinal patterns of change and allows for evaluation of baseline biomarkers and demographic factors as predictors of class membership.

 Methods